python-websockets/websockets/docs/topics/design.rst

 Running this process in a task guarantees that control frames are processed promptly.
-Without such a task, websockets would depend on the application to drive the connection by having exactly one coroutine awaiting :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` at any time.
+Without such a task, websockets would depend on the application to drive the connection by having exactly one coroutine awaiting :meth:`~protocol.WebSocketCommonProtocol.recv` at any time.
 While this happens naturally in many use cases, it cannot be relied upon.

-Then :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` fetches the next message from the :attr:`~legacy.protocol.WebSocketCommonProtocol.messages` queue, with some complexity added for handling backpressure and termination correctly.
+Then :meth:`~protocol.WebSocketCommonProtocol.recv` fetches the next message from the :attr:`~protocol.WebSocketCommonProtocol.messages` queue, with some complexity added for handling backpressure and termination correctly.

 Sending data